ratschlab/metagraph/metagraph/docs/source/quick_start.rst

     file_1.fa.column.annodbg    file_2.fa.column.annodbg    ...

-Annotate using contigs
-**********************
-**Important!** It is recommended to run annotation from a set of long (primary) contigs/unitigs, where all k-mers have already been deduplicated, especially when annotating a (primary) graph in the ``succinct`` representation.
+.. important:: It is recommended to run annotation from a set of long (primary) contigs/unitigs,
+    where all k-mers have already been deduplicated, especially when annotating a (primary) graph in the ``succinct`` representation.
 In contrast, annotating a ``succinct`` graph from separate k-mers (especially not deduplicated) will take orders of magnitude longer.
     The contigs serve as an equivalent non-redundant representation of the k-mers sets and, thus, result in the same graph annotation.
     **Thus, in practice,** for large inputs, it is recommended to construct individual (canonical) de Bruijn graphs from all read sets, called sample graphs, and transform them to contigs.
 These contig sets are then used instead of the original read sets to construct and annotate the join (primary) graph.

 Annotate graph with custom labels
 """""""""""""""""""""""""""""""""